 Bodhi Tree does have wifi, and we also encourage you to disconnect as much as possible.

 Feel free to get any international plans if you would like to have calling/text/data during your trip.

 The average temperature in Costa Rica during this time is about 79 to 95 degrees F. The days are typically hot and the evenings can have a slight breeze.
 There can also be rain showers throughout the day.
 Remember to wear sunscreen, have a light cover up and a light rain jacket.

 We will be practicing yoga in open-air studios and it will be warm/hot.
 Please remember to stay hydrated.

 Mosquitos and other critters are prominent in the jungle.
 Please keep your eyes open, but remember that many of the insects are harmless.
 Be prepared with closed toed shoes and clothing to cover your self with in case of any problems.
 Be sure to pack bug spray (natural or deet).
 There are also great natural salves for bug bites that can help with itching – you may want to bring one of these!

 When leaving your room and bathroom at night please turn off all lights.
 It will help to keep the bugs away.
 The bathrooms are open air and can attract tons of bugs if you do leave your lights on.
-Conserve energy and have less bugs- win/win J
+Conserve energy and have less bugs, it’s a win-win!

 We believe in eating delicious local and healthy meals on our retreats.
 Participants will have the opportunity to enjoy a variety of local food.
 If there are any dietary restrictions please let us know ahead of time so we can inform the retreat center.

--Respect the culture: Do some research to where you are going before you arrive.
-Respect the locals and their way of life (and ALSO respect the animals and wildlife).
+Respect the culture: Do some research to where you are going before you arrive.
+Respect the locals and their way of life (ALSO respect the animals and wildlife).
 It is also great to learn a few words before arriving- please, thank you, hello.
 It will be greatly appreciated by the locals.